+Long-term leasehold property

+Long-term leasehold land

+Computer equipment

-Long-term leasehold property - over 25 years Long-term leasehold land - over 125 years
+- over 25 years

+- over 125 years

+- over 3 years

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.